xapple/crest4/README.md

 ### Custom databases

 It is possible to construct a custom reference database for use with `crest4`.
-The scripts necessary to do this along with some documentation is available in this other git repository:
+The scripts necessary to do this along with some documentation are available in this other git repository:

 <https://github.com/xapple/crest4_utils>